IverMartinson/MegaDumbOS/README.md

 # MegaDumbOS: the Operating System of the Future

+## Makefile
+### Function
+The makefile compiles all of the code for the OS into an iso.
+It outputs into the build folder.

+### requirements
-Makefile requires nasm, gcc, ld, and grub-mkrescue. (run requirements.sh)
+The makefile requires nasm, gcc, ld, and grub-mkrescue.
+Run run requirements.sh if not installed.